YOUR GUIDE TO

 Variable Weekly Fees

-If you opt for variable weekly fees, they’ll start at $135 per week.
-The catch is that this fee will increase annually, though never by more than the percentage rise of national superannuation.
+If you opt for variable weekly fees, they’ll start at $139.50 per week.
+This fee can increase annually, though never by more than the percentage rise of national superannuation.
 Therefore, if national superannuation increases by just 1%, so does your fee.
+If there is no rise in superannuation, there is no rise in weekly fees.

-This option aligns with those wanting flexibility and are comfortable with slight yearly increases.
+This option aligns with those wanting flexibility and are comfortable with increases from time to time.

 Fixed Weekly Fees

-Alternatively, you can choose the fixed weekly fee, set at $157 per week.
-This remains constant throughout your residency, enabling clear budgeting without worrying about annual fee hikes.
+Alternatively, you can choose the fixed weekly fee, set at $162.00 per week.
+This remains constant throughout your residency, enabling clear budgeting without worrying about annual fee rises.

-The stability of fixed fees is particularly appealing to those living on fixed incomes or pensions.
+The stability of fixed fees is particularly appealing to those living on fixed incomes.

 The fixed weekly fee provides peace of mind and allows us retirees to budget confidently, knowing there won't be surprises down the line.